10 Natural Ways to Decorate your Mantel for Fall

 I created this mantle scape several years ago for a Project Design series.
 It was actually in theory a Spring mantel.
 However, the composition might help you.
 You can read that post, How to Style your Spring Mantle Four Ways here.
 It might give you some good ideas as well.
+You can find vintage wicker covered bottles on Etsy here.
+You can also find block print tablecloths on etsy here.

 SHOP THE POST